It all started when...

 The founders met at the Susan G. Women 5K in 2016.
 The stars were aligned the day the only dedicated female breast surgeon in Prince George's County, Maryland and the business minded beauty queen both decided to walk the 5K in support of Breast Care for Washington.
 Dr. Hampton and Ms. Jones bonded over their passion for breast cancer survivors.
 The rest is history.

-Cherry Blossom Intimates, opening in Spring 2018 at Woodmore Towne Centre, is the source of intimate-wear for breast cancer survivors and women who seek proper bra fit in the Washington, District of Columbia metropolitan area.
+Cherry Blossom Intimates, opening in soon at Woodmore Towne Centre, is the source of intimate-wear for breast cancer survivors and women who seek proper bra fit in the Washington, District of Columbia metropolitan area.

 Cherry Blossom Intimates will transform the shopping experience of breast cancer survivors by providing a boutique-like atmosphere for post-mastectomy breast prostheses.
 The store also offers custom color-matched, one of a kind silicone breast prostheses as well as breast forms, mastectomy bras and a host of other post-surgical supplies.
 Cherry Blossom will accept all major insurance carriers and will handle all of the medical billing.